bitnami/containers/bitnami/mysql/README.md

 > **Note**: You should not scale up/down the number of master nodes.
 Always have only one master node running.

-If your master database missing some binary files, the replication will broken.
-It's possible add `MYSQL_REPLICATION_SLAVE_DUMP=true` toe make a dump on master and import it on slave.
+If your master database is missing some binary files, the replication will break.
+It's possible to add `MYSQL_REPLICATION_SLAVE_DUMP=true` to make a dump on the master and import it on the slave.

-> **Note**: It's most important that master database is only used by this process until the end to avoid missing data.
+> **Note**: The master database must be only used by this process until the end to avoid missing data.
-> **Note**: This process will use "RESET MASTER;" on master database, for security make a backup of binary files.
+> **Note**: This process will use "RESET MASTER" on the master database, removing all binary log files that are listed in the index file.
+It is recommended to make a backup of binary files to avoid possible data loss, in case something goes wrong.

 ### Configuration file